World Elephant Day: 10 Ways Elephants Are Like Us

 Indeed elephants have been observed laying branches and grass on top of carcasses, after standing over them to be sure the immobile animal was in fact dead.

-Earlier this year a study published in the journal Peer J found that Asian elephants were able and willing to comfort a fellow elephant that had shown itself to be in distress.
+A 2014 study published in the journal Peer J found that Asian elephants were able and willing to comfort a fellow elephant that had shown itself to be in distress.
 The comforting elephant would use its trunk to caress the troubled elephant, all the while making gentle chirping noises.

 It's not a myth: Elephants really do have sharp, long memories.
 They can remember injuries they have incurred and they can hold grudges against those who have given them trouble.
 For example, one study found that African elephants reacted with disdain to the sight or even smell of clothing worn by Maasai warriors.
 The warriors were known, and remembered, by the elephants as a group that could cause them harm, as the warriors have been known to spear elephants in order to show off their masculinity.